bartelby/mpulse/README.md

 ~~~
 mkvirtualenv mpulse
 ~~~
-This will create a new virtual environment called 'mpulse.
+This will create a new virtual environment called 'mpulse'.
 Before beginning work on the project by opening the command window and activating the virtual environment by entering
 ~~~
 workon mpulse
 ~~~